-One way to make your office space feel more modern and contemporary is by adding a handful of beautiful black and white photography or ink sketches.
-Not only will a simple gallery wall above your computer add a bit of visual interest to your office space, but if you are sharing it with another purpose room it can help define the space.
+One way to make your office space feel more modern and contemporary is by adding a handful of beautiful black-and-white photography or ink sketches.
+Not only will a simple gallery wall above your computer add a bit of visual interest to your office space, but if you are sharing it with a room with another purpose, it can help define the space.

 Carve a Nook in the Kitchen